-The Resources for Regions program demonstrates a commitment by the NSW Government to support these communities through improvements to the local infrastructure they need to activate their economies such as road and rail infrastructure, water and sewerage systems and social infrastructure such as childcare centres.
+Resources for Regions demonstrates a commitment by the NSW Government to support these communities through improvements to the local infrastructure they need to activate their economies such as road and rail infrastructure, water and sewerage systems and social infrastructure such as childcare centres.

 Eligible projects will be assessed against four program criteria.

 Applicants need to demonstrate that projects will meet the statutory purpose of the Restart NSW Fund (external link) to improve economic growth and productivity in NSW.
 For the purposes of Resources for Regions, funding must be used to improve local infrastructure in regional areas that are mining-related.

 Applicants must demonstrate how projects will have a positive impact on productivity and economic growth in NSW through the creation or enhancement of publicly owned assets.

 Examples include projects that:

 Applicants need to demonstrate that the project is affordable given the available funding.
 Project applications need to include construction, operating and maintenance costs (supported by estimates or quotes and including all margins and overheads), project and construction management costs and an appropriate amount of contingency for the project stage and risks.